-UK Youth is a leading national charity that exists to ensure all young people are equipped to thrive and empowered to contribute at every stage of their lives.
-UK Youth provides young people with life skills, delivered through a network of local youth organisations which make up the UK Youth Movement.
+UK Youth is a leading charitythat exists to ensure young people are equipped to thrive and empowered to contribute at every stage of their lives.
+As an organisation, we make certainthat the youth sector is strengthened, supported, and that provision is youth-led and informed by high-quality evidence.

 Underpinning everything we do are three core values:

 - we work with young people on their terms

 - we are committed to working in partnerships